4.0 Cooling Installation

 Reference Documents & Drawings

 The Seakeeper 2 is shipped with the cooling circuit filled and ready for use.
 The Seakeeper 2 requires connection to a raw water pump, referred to as the seawater pump, to cool the closed loop cooling circuit on the unit.
-The required seawater flow through the Seakeeper 2 heat exchanger is between 2 – 6 GPM (7.6 – 22.7 LPM), under all vessel operating conditions.
-Prior to operation, confirmation of glycol level is required.
+The required seawater flow through the Seakeeper 2 heat exchanger is between 2 – 6 GPM (7.6 – 22.7 LPM) when the on-demand cooling system requires cooling.
+Prior to operation, confirmation of glycol level is recommended.

-Seakeeper offers a compatible self-priming DC Seawater Pump (P/N 30331) that is prewired for the Seakeeper 2 Installation and covered under the standard Seakeeper warranty.
-See Drawing No. 30331, SeaFlo Seawater Pump Assembly for details and the Seakeeper Options and Accessories Price List for pricing information.
+Seakeeper offers a compatible self-priming DC Seawater Pump (P/N 30331) prewired for the Seakeeper 2 Installation and covered under the standard Seakeeper warranty.
+The pump conforms to the seawater plumbing best practices noted in TB-90947.
+See Drawing No. 30331, SeaFlo® Seawater Pump Assembly, and the Seakeeper Options and Accessories Price List for details.

 Figure 24 Seakeeper 2 Cooling system Components